totalgood/dsdh/modules/L06-natural-language-processing/L06-script-nlp.md

     - Generation (NLG)

 <aside class=notes>
     If you study the psychological processes involved when you read or write or speak natural language, then your courses and graduate studies will likely be in the Psychology or Neuroscience department.

-If you study linguistics, most of your courses will be in the English department, or whatever your native language is.
+    If you study linguistics, you may have your own linguistics department and you will take courses in the computer science, English, and even social sciences departments.

-If you study the engineering of NLP systems most of your classes will be in a computer science department and you will think of your job as kind of like building compilers for natural language.
+    If you study the engineering of NLP systems most of your classes will be in a computer science department.
+    As a computer scientist or software engineer you might think of your job as kind of like building compilers for natural language.

-If you study the grammars that are useful of NLP your classes will be in the mathematics department and you will think of your job as designing formal logic grammars and using those to generate formal logical proofs of theorems in natural language.
+    If you study the grammars used for those compilers of natural language, your classes will be in the mathematics department.
+    You might think of your role as designing formal logic grammars and using those to generate formal logical proofs of theorems, all in natural language that humans can understand.

-You will learn about all of these perspectives on NLP in this lecture.
+    In this lecture you'll be shying away from the neuroscience behind natural language processing and focus more on the practicalities of it.
-But you will concentrate most of your effort on the engineering of NLP systems.
+    You will concentrate most of your effort on the engineering of NLP systems that can feed your Data Science pipeline with data.

-In my opinion, if you can build an NLP system, you will have a far deeper understanding of the psychology and This is the most practical and aproachable aspect of NLP.
-You will soon learn how to build a "recipe" of computer instructions (python code) to read, understand, and generate natural language text.
+    Many scientists believe, like I do, that if you can build an NLP system, you will have a far deeper understanding of what's going on in your brain when you read text.
+    This is the most practical and approachable aspect of NLP.
+    You will soon learn how to build a "recipe" of computer instructions (python code) to read, understand, and even write sensible natural language text.
-Hopefully I will be able to infect you with my fascination for the magic of machines that can interact with us in our own language so well that we can hardly tell they are not human.
+    Hopefully I will be able to infect you with my fascination for the magic of machines that can interact with us in our own language.

-It's scary and inspiring at the same time.
+    It's scary and awe inspiring at the same time, to think that you are interacting with those machines daily.
+    And sometimes you may not even know that it's a machine and not a human on the other end of the conversation.
 </aside>

 [Foundational Issues in Natural Language Processing: Introduction](https://dash.harvard.edu/bitstream/handle/1/17017334/finlp.pdf), Sells, Peter, Stuart M. Shieber, and Thomas Wasow.
 1991. (c) MIT Press.